tesla-cu/website/content/home/demo.md

 weight = 10  # Order that this section will appear.

-title = "**Turbulence and Energy Systems Laboratory (TESLa)**"
-#subtitle = "Mechanical Engineering, University of Colorado, Boulder"
+title = "**Turbulence and Energy Systems Laboratory (TESLa)**" subtitle = "Paul M. Rady Department of Mechanical Engineering, University of Colorado, Boulder"

-about = """The Turbulence and Energy Systems Laboratory is a research group in the
-           Department of Mechanical Engineering at the University of Colorado, Boulder, led by Professor Peter Hamlington focusing on turbulence, combustion, renewable energy systems, and geophysical flows."""
+# about = """The Turbulence and Energy Systems Laboratory is a research group in the Department of Mechanical Engineering at the University of Colorado, Boulder, #led by Professor Peter Hamlington focusing on turbulence, combustion, renewable energy systems, and geophysical flows."""

-motivation = """Fundamental understanding and accurate prediction of turbulent flows is critical to
-                developing next-generation propulsion systems, optimizing of industrial systems, predicting turbine lifespan in wind farms, and forecasting climate and weather."""
+# motivation = """Fundamental understanding and accurate prediction of turbulent flows is #critical to developing next-generation propulsion systems, optimizing of industrial systems, predicting turbine lifespan in wind farms, and forecasting climate and weather."""

-approach = """We use a wide range of numerical approaches including direct numerical simulations to
-              develop physics-based models, adaptive mesh refinement to reduce CPU cost, approximate Bayesian computation to improve prediction, uncertainty quantification to estimate parameters, and much more!"""
+# approach = """We use a wide range of numerical approaches including direct numerical simulations to develop physics-based models, adaptive mesh refinement to reduce CPU cost, approximate Bayesian computation to improve prediction, uncertainty quantification to estimate parameters, and much more!"""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.